 #1 VIP customers

-Your VIP customers are the people who buy frequently or for large sums and who actively follow your SMS messages.
+Your VIP customers are the people who buy frequently or for large sums and who actively follow your mobile messages.
 In other words: They read, click and act on a regular basis.
 This customer group should not be forgotten as they are important to your business.

 Special VIP offers or VIP events can help ensure that these customers remain loyal for years to come - if not for life.